integrations/terraform-provider-github/examples/app_installation_repository/README.md

 # App Installation Example

-This demos managing an application installation to a specific repository in the same organization.
+This example gives an application installation access to a specific repository in the same organization.

 To complete this demo, first [install an application in your github organization](https://docs.github.com/en/github/customizing-your-github-workflow/installing-an-app-in-your-organization).
-To understand the full scope of this resource, install the application only on select repositories in the organization (instead of all repositories).
+To use the full scope of this resource, make sure you install the application only on select repositories in the organization (instead of all repositories).

 This will allow you to use this resource to manage which repositories the app installation has access to.